peter-watters/portfolio-pwa/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`
 Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### Deployment
 This app is hosted on Google Firebase.
-It will deploy the `build` folder if you run `firebase deploy`
+It will deploy the `build` folder if you run `firebase deploy`.
+You will need to configure your own project there